Skip to main content

 Breville BMO870 Combi Wave 3-in-1 Microwave, Air Fryer & Convection Oven

-The Breville Combi Wave is the best appliance in this group on nearly every axis except the two that decide dorm policy.
-Top Ten Reviews scored its heating efficiency and time consistency 9/10, and Consumer Reports maintains a dedicated lab review of the BMO870 within its microwave-oven ratings, covering microwave, convection, and air-fry performance.
-The Element iQ system steers heat per mode, the chicken preset produced "crispy skin," and The Kitchn used one daily for two-plus years and judged it "delivers on all fronts."
-The auto-off safety shutoff is a real fire-safety feature — the strongest in the guide.
-If you are cooking rather than just reheating, nothing else here competes.
+The Breville Combi Wave is the best appliance on nearly every axis except the two that decide dorm policy.
+Top Ten Reviews scored its heating efficiency 9/10, and Consumer Reports maintains a lab review of the BMO870.
+The Element iQ system steers heat per mode, the chicken preset crisped skin, and The Kitchn used one daily for a 2-year stretch and judged it "delivers on all fronts."
+The auto-off shutoff is a genuine fire-safety feature, the strongest here, so if you are cooking rather than reheating, nothing else competes.

-But the DGH Dorm-Policy Compliance score is 4.8, the lowest, and the reason is honest math.
-The microwave draws 1200W and convection pulls 1400W — both well over the typical 700-1,000W dorm cap, which makes it likely non-compliant at strict-tier schools and many Standard ones.
-Top Ten Reviews scored its size/space just 7/10, calling it "quite large," so it loses footprint points too.
-The enclosed element, UL listing, and excellent auto-off shutoff all pass; it is wattage and size that sink the compliance result.
-This is a superb apartment, grad-housing, or off-campus oven that most traditional dorms will not allow.
-We scored it on compliance, not on cooking — on cooking, it wins.
-At $350-$400 it is also the most expensive pick.
-Right unit, wrong room for most freshmen.
+But the DGH Dorm-Policy Compliance Score is 4.8, the lowest, and the reason is honest arithmetic.
+The microwave draws 1200W (1.2 kW) and convection pulls 1400W (1.4 kW) — both well over the 700-1,000W cap, likely non-compliant at strict-tier schools.
+Top Ten Reviews scored size/space just 7/10, so it loses on the footprint factor too.
+The enclosed element, UL listing, and auto-off shutoff all pass; wattage and size sink the compliance result versus the Panasonic.
+A superb apartment oven most dorms will not permit, we scored it on compliance, not cooking.
+At $350-$400 it is the most expensive pick — the right appliance for the wrong room for most freshmen.

 What We Love